GSA-TTS/datagov-brokerpak-solr/README.md

 ...and so on.

 Using the CLI in this way will give you very precise JSON results for each query.
-For a more human-frienfly workflow, use `eden` to manually manipulate the broker.
+For a more human-friendly workflow, use `eden` to manually manipulate the broker.

 For example, listing the catalog and provisioning a service instance with `eden`